-- (5) A report under this section shall

-- (a) be in the prescribed form;

-- (b) contain full and accurate information relating to the matter being reported as is specified in the form;

-- (c) be given

-- (i) to an immigration officer if the movement of the cash is to be effected by a person bringing or taking the cash into or out of Singapore with the person; or

-- (ii) in any other case, to a Suspicious Transaction Reporting Officer or, if regulations permit, to an immigration officer; and

-- (d) be given at the prescribed time.
+- (3) It shall be a defence for a person charged with an offence under subsection (2) to prove that he did not know and had no reasonable ground to believe that the receptacle within which the cash was moved or attempted to be moved contained cash. - (4) [Deleted by Act 21 of 2014 wef 01/09/2014] - (5) A report under this section shall - (a) be in the prescribed form; - (b) contain full and accurate information relating to the matter being reported as is specified in the form; - (c) be given - (i) to an immigration officer if the movement of the cash is to be effected by a person bringing or taking the cash into or out of Singapore with the person; or - (ii) in any other case, to a Suspicious Transaction Reporting Officer or, if regulations permit, to an immigration officer; and - (d) be given at the prescribed time.

-- (6) The Minister may make regulations for the matters referred to in subsection (5)(a), (c) and (d); and may, for the purposes of subsection (5)(a) and (d), prescribe different forms and different times - - (a) for different manners of moving cash into and out of Singapore; and - (b) for different classes of persons.
+(6) The Minister may make regulations for the matters referred to in this section; and may, for the purposes of subsection (5)(a) and (d), prescribe different forms and different times -